Colio6666762/ScoreHud-Addons/README.md

 ### List of addons that are compatible with ScoreHud.

 - Download the repository by clicking the `Clone or download` button on the top right side of this page and then click `Download ZIP` to download all the addons.
-Or click [here](https://github.com/jaylac2000/ScoreHud-Addons/archive/master.zip) to download.

 # Addons